 The medical staff attend to many intravenous treatments.
 The General Practitioner of our practice will prescribe this if required.
 NB: We DO NOT do Iron Infusions for patients from other practices, your GP will need to refer you to the APAC service 1300 732 503.
 This treatment is done by our experienced registered nurses within our clinic.
 Intravenous or ‘IV’ means giving something directly into the blood stream of the body through a vein.
 A needle placed into a vein is attached to a drip that contains the ingredient mixed with saline (a sterile salt water solution) or water for irrigation.
 This fluid is slowly ‘dripped’ (infused) into the vein and mixes with the blood in your body.
-Effective 1st April 2019 the additional cost for an infusion is $60.00, if you have a valid Medicare Card.
+Effective 1st September 2019 an “out of pocket” fee for this infusion is $70.00, if you have a valid Medicare Card.
 For Private Patients Fees please call our Practice.

 The three common infusions conducted within our practice include:

 This antibiotic treatment is the most effective way to directly receive treatments for infections in the lungs, bones and brain because they are delivered directly into the bloodstream allowing them to reach the infection site more quickly and efficiently which promotes a speedier healing time.
 Your General Practitioner will prescribe intravenous antibiotics if your infection is not improving.

 Why is iron important?Unknown-1 Iron is essential for the body to make haemoglobin (Hb), a pigment that makes red blood cells red.
 When the amount of iron in the body gets too low, the haemoglobin level falls below normal.
 This is known as ‘iron deficiency anaemia’.

 Haemoglobin is very important as it carries oxygen from the lungs to the rest of the body.
 If your haemoglobin or iron levels are low this may make you feel tired and not able to carry out your normal routine.